unicode-org/icu4x/ffi/diplomat/cpp/docs/source/date_ffi.rst

     .. cpp:function:: uint32_t week_of_month(ICU4XIsoWeekday first_weekday) const

-        Returns the week number in this month, 1-indexed, based on what day of the week is considered the "default" for this locale.
+        Returns the week number in this month, 1-indexed, based on what is considered the first day of the week (often a locale preference).

         ``first_weekday`` can be obtained via ``first_weekday()`` on :cpp:class:`ICU4XWeekCalculator`